A Proven Method to Stop the Business Bottlenecks in Your Company

 - Get a higher valuation on your company when it’s time to sell.

-The good news is you don’t need to hire Six Sigma or Kaizen experts to identify improvements in your company.
+The good news is you don’t need to hire Six Sigma or Kaizen experts to identify improvements in your company or clear up financial bottlenecks.
 Sit down with your team leaders (freelance or in-house) for quarterly planning days in which you outline existing processes, identify problems and roadblocks within those processes, and then make the pivotal decisions about which steps can be improved, replaced, shortened, or removed entirely.

 Step 1: Create systems for every division and operation of your company.
 Here is an example: